 Behavior Cards & Silly Outfits

-Towards the second half of the year, students can start to check out a bit and behaviors can start to get a bit harder to control.
-I like to spice up my lessons, as well as manage behaviors, with behavior cards.
-These cards help me to manage behaviors as well as motivate and compliment students who are meeting my expectations.
+Towards the second half of the year, students can start to check out a bit, and behaviors can become harder to control.
+I like to spice up my lessons and manage behavior with behavior cards.
+These cards help me manage behaviors and motivate and compliment students who are meeting my expectations.
 I switch them out every month to help with student engagement.

-I am also known to wear silly outfits that match the story I am reading or a superhero cape to help catch and keep student’s attention.
+I am also known for wearing silly outfits that match the story I am reading, or a superhero cape to help catch and hold students’ attention.

 Books & Treats